ouhft/COPE/docs/user_manual.md

 #### Not Known

 There are questions that we know will result in some headscratching or examples of where local processes do not collect something we are asking for.
 In these cases, we want you to mark these special fields with Not Known.
 Some have the answer as Unknown in the list, and you can select that when appropriate.
-Others will need you to identify them by the Circle with diagonal bar across it, to the left of the input fields, and to click on that icon.
+Others will need you to identify them by the Circle with diagonal bar across it (see the date time example images above), to the left of the input fields, and to click on that icon.
 It will disable the data entry for that question and mark it as Not Known.

 To change your mind, click it again, and the field will be re-enabled for use.